QuEraComputing/GenericTensorNetworks.jl/docs/src/index.md

 Here the main function [`solve`](@ref) takes three input arguments, the problem instance of type [`IndependentSet`](@ref), the property instance of type [`GraphPolynomial`](@ref) and an optional key word argument `usecuda` to decide use GPU or not.
 If one wants to use GPU to accelerate the computation, the `using CUDA` statement must uncommented.

-The problem instance takes four arguments to initialize, the only positional argument is the graph instance that one wants to solve, the key word argument `optimizer` is for specifying the tensor network optimization algorithm, the key word argument `weights` is for specifying the weights of vertices as either a vector or `NoWeight()` and the keyword argument `openvertices` is for specifying the degrees of freedom not summed over.
+The problem instance takes four arguments to initialize, the only positional argument is the graph instance that one wants to solve, the key word argument `optimizer` is for specifying the tensor network optimization algorithm, the key word argument `weights` is for specifying the weights of vertices as either a vector or `NoWeight()`.
+The keyword argument `openvertices` is a tuple of labels for specifying the degrees of freedom not summed over, and `fixedvertices` is a label-value dictionary for specifying the fixed values of the degree of freedoms.
 Here, we use [`TreeSA`](@ref) method as the tensor network optimizer, and leave `weights` and `openvertices` the default values.
 The [`TreeSA`](@ref) method finds the best contraction order in most of our applications, while the default [`GreedyMethod`](@ref) runs the fastest.